kangfenmao/react-native-minimizer/README.md

 # @kangfenmao/react-native-minimizer

-Minimize React Native app, works on Android And iOS.
+Minimize or redirect back to previous APP, works on Android And iOS.

 ## Installation